Cornhole: Strategy

 Gameplay strategy varies by player and skill level.
 At the professional level, players can easily slide all four bags into the hole if no bag blocks the path.
 Defensive strategies are often employed to slow down gameplay or force opponents to make difficult decisions.
 Defensive plays might include throwing a blocker bag that rests in front of the hole, thereby forcing an opponent to either slide through the blocker bag to reach the hole, throw another blocker behind the bag, or attempt a risky airmail shot over the bag aiming directly for the hole without touching the board.
+Bags can be made out of different materials to help strategies such as the blocker bag be easier to execute.